radiodan-archive/project/docs/getting_started.markdown

 <a href="assets/Radiodan_app.fzz"><img src="assets/Radiodan_app.png" alt="Fritzing diagram"/></a>

-This is quite complicated, because the rotary encoders use so many pins.
-We're working on a simple two-button version.
+This is quite complicated, because the rotary encoders use so many pins. <a href="case_construction.md">Here's a simpler, 2-button, 1 led version</a>.